Noodles on Phase 2 of hCG?

 A. Rinse them well.
 I have this little handheld mesh strainer.
 I simply cut the bag open, pour it into the little mesh strainer, and rinse with very hot water.

-C. I like to cut mine up with scissors while in the mesh strainer still because I don’t tend to care for long noodles.
+C. I like to cut mine up with scissors while in the mesh strainer still because I don’t care for long noodles.
 Or you could just buy the “rice” cut noodles.

-D. If you’re okay with the texture you can actually use them as you would other regular noodles- tossed with Phase 2 meat and veggies, etc.
+D. If you’re okay with the texture you can actually use them as you would other regular noodles.
+And then toss with Phase 2 meat and veggies, etc.

 Here are some additional tips on preparing miracle noodles while on hCG from a fellow lovely hCGer blogger Barb.